maillouxc/wikimedia-data-exploration/README.md

 The Fasttext classifier should be very fast, and produce most results within less than a minute on a mid-range system.

+To run the fasttext embeddings trained on English Wikipedia, you will need to download them directly from the Fasttext website and point the script at them by changing the file path within the script.

 These scripts have been cleaned up to be easy to understand, tweak, and run.